mringes13/mp0/README.md

 Clone the following git repository with `git clone https://github.com/mringes13/mp0.git`.

 ### Step 2: Initialize ping of websites
-Change the current directory to be within the cloned folder.
+Change the current directory to be within the recently cloned folder.
 Start the analytical ping with `go run shellPing.go`

 ##### If an error of the following form is triggered: "cannot find package 'github.com/go-echarts/go-echarts/v2/charts'", change module settings with `export GO111MODULE=on`.
 Then restart the program with `go run shellPing.go`.